philipd/r-n-r/draft.md

 So, back to arrays and linked lists!
 It turns out that insertion into an array and insertion into a linked list by ordinal position have the same time complexity; they are both linear, even though the contents of the array need to be copied and re-written piecewise to a new location in memory.
 In both cases, we are stepping through the data one-by-one, and the execution time grows in proportion to the quantity of data.
 While insertion into a full array comes with the additional overhead of not only *reading* the data but also *writing* it to a new location in memory, this does not increase the task's time complexity, and furthermore, modern JavaScript engines' performance optimizations for arrays likely give them some serious muscle over custom data structures implemented as objects.

+### Appending and Prepending

 Let's look at appending and prepending next.
-There's an interesting pattern to the relative performance of arrays and lists in this task:
+There's an interesting pattern to the relative performance of arrays and lists in this regard:

 . | Array | List
  --- | --- | ---
  Appending | 0.2 ms | 9256.2 ms
  Prepending | 2911.2 ms | 0.4 ms

-A list is apparently really bad at appending because the location of the last element can only be found by stepping through the entire list.
+A list is evidently really bad at appending, because the location of the last element can only be found by stepping through the entire list.
 An array, on the other hand, is really bad at *prepending* since all the data has to "scootch over" to make room.

 But wait!
 The distinction between 'append' and 'prepend' in linked lists is largely arbitrary.
 If we're mostly interested adding data to the end of our list, there's no reason not to pretend our entire linked list is backwards and that the "first" element is actually the last one.
 What kind of pattern might we notice if we compare the data in this situation?